akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-### Chapter 41 – The Queen’s Solar (Late January 1115)
+## Chapter 40 – The weight of the blade is a promise

+*(Late January 1115)*

-Beatrice had not slept.
-She pulled a thick robe over her nightclothes and followed Lady Margaret through the cold corridors.
+Beatrice pulled a thick robe over her nightclothes and followed Lady Margaret through the cold corridors.
 Goosie, roused by the movement, waddled behind them, her claws clicking on the stone.

 The Queen’s solar was warm, the fire built high.
 Queen Matilda sat in a carved chair, a cup of wine standing untouched at her elbow.
 She did not rise when Beatrice entered, but her eyes swept over the girl’s pale face, the shadows beneath her eyes.